 Rana is Assistant Professor at the American University of Beirut and Research Fellow at University of Oslo.
 Rana is a literary historian focusing on Levantine and translated literatures.
 In addition to her many scholarly publications, she has also published on the Syrian revolution, art practices in the Arab world as well as collaborated with leading young filmmakers and artists from Palestine, Syria and Lebanon on concept design and filmatic/visual development.

-Murhaf is Data Scientist.
+Murhaf is Computer Scientist specialized in Artificial Intelligence.
 He holds a PhD in computational linguistics from the University of Oslo.
 He has contributed to the Norwegian debate on Syria by writing in newspapers and participating in panel discussions.
 He also writes and translates articles in English.
 Murhaf has been part of coordinating advocacy campaigns together with other Syrian activists around the world.
 Murhaf was born and raised in Syria and came to Norway in 2011.

 Andreas is the Artistic Director at the House of Literature (Litteraturhuset) in Oslo, Norway, where he has since 2009 curated the annual International Saladin Days.
 Andreas is the author of one non-fiction book about food and labour (Kjøkkenveien.
 En bok om mat og arbeid, Forlaget Press 2019).
 He is currently on leave from his position at Litteraturhuset to serve as political advisor in the Norwegian Parliament (Stortinget) for the Red party.

 Ingeborg Moa has 20 years of experience working with social movements and non-governmental organizations, particularly in the areas of human rights, social justice, women’s rights and peace processes.
 Her work has mainly focused on the Middle East and South-East Asia, with a particular emphasis on Palestine and Myanmar.
 Ingeborg’s educational background is in Development Studies and Middle East Studies.
-Currently, she is Head of Activism and Organisational Development at Amnesty International Norway.
+Currently, she is the Executive Director of the Norwegian Human Rights Fund.

 Christian Holmboe Ruge is Special Advisor at NOREF – Norwegian Centre for Conflict Resolution .
 He is an arms and human security specialist with a background in civil society, research and diplomacy, having worked for Norwegian People’s Aid and the Fafo Institute, and as a consultant to the Norwegian Ministry of Foreign Affairs.
 He holds an LLM in Public International Law and a BA in Social Science, and has extensive experience of international public diplomacy, particularly the protection of civilians in armed conflicts.